integralstor/integralstor/install/iso_creation/cd_or_vm/README.md

 To convert this iso image into a bootable USB stick is as easy as running the command;

-"livecd-iso-to-disk --resetmbr --format /path/to/integralstor_unicell.iso /dev/sdN"
+"livecd-iso-to-disk --resetmbr --format /path/to/integralstor.iso /dev/sdN"

 Here you need to install 'livecd tools'.

 where, /dev/sdN is the USB drive you want to use.
-This will create a single ext3 partition on the USB stick and copy the necessary files onto that partition, including a complete copy of the integralstor_unicell iso you are using.
+This will create a single ext3 partition on the USB stick and copy the necessary files onto that partition, including a complete copy of the integralstor iso you are using.
 You can boot a system with a USB stick prepared in this manner and go through the usual install wizard.

 - You can also setup your own partitions rather than having the tool do the formatting, Ex., Using a 16 GB USB stick, and do the following prep work: